lyskh/lyskheablogs/content/posts/stability-novelty.md

 There is a special grace in the middle – the mundane, the zero, the grey – a time when flowers didn't bloom when expected, but you kept watering consistently, enduringly, and patiently.

-some things are made to endure by enduring; some of which cannot be achieved without consistent repetition. character takes time. love takes time.
+Some things are made to endure by enduring; some of which cannot be achieved without consistent repetition. character takes time. love takes time.
 I think almost all the most beautiful things we want in life must take time. does this mean those who crave novelty are lesser in their ideals?